Manipuri dance

+Identity

+Though the term Manipuri Dance is more commonly associated with the Raslila, its identity is also related to the Jagoi (the Raas and the Lai Haraoba), the Pung Cholom and the Thang Ta (a combat form of Huiyen Lallong).
+To certain extent, Meitei Nat Sankirtana, a traditional Meitei form of Kirtan, is also related to its identity.

 History

 The first reliably dated written texts describing the art of Manipuri dance are from the early 18th-century.

 Medieval period

 Historical texts of Manipur have not survived into the modern era, and reliable records trace to early 18th century.
 Theories about the antiquity of Manipuri Raas Leela dance rely on the oral tradition, archaeological discoveries and references about Manipur in Asian manuscripts whose date can be better established.